TestArmada/boilerplate-nightwatch/README.md

 [![Build Status](https://api.travis-ci.org/TestArmada/boilerplate-nightwatch.svg?branch=master)](https://travis-ci.org/TestArmada/boilerplate-nightwatch)
 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

-This is an example project demonstrating how to run magellan with various executors to trigger test run using nightwatch-extra.
+This is an example project demonstrating how to run magellan with various executors to trigger test run using nightwatch-extra for desktop browsers and mobile browsers.

 The contents of this project's root directory should become the root directory of your Magellan test suite folder (for example a `./automation` folder in your project).